slqdk/NoteControl/docs/frontend.md

 The top bar contains, left to right:

-1. **Brand / vault picker** — depends on context:
-   - On the vault list page: just the brand text.
-   - On any `/vaults/:vaultId/*` page with the full vault list
-     loaded: a desktop-only **vault picker**. ≤ 3 vaults render as inline pills. > 3 vaults render as the active pill + dropdown for the others.
-Right-click on the active pill opens an **appearance popover** (12 emoji + 8 colour swatches
-     + auto fallback) for changing the vault's icon/colour.
+1. **Vault picker** — desktop-only, rendered when the full vault list is loaded.
+Pills (avatar + name) render in original order; as many fit in the available width as the slot allows.
+The remainder fold into a **"+N ▾" trigger** at the right end of the row that opens a dropdown listing only the overflow vaults (no duplicates with what's already visible).
+When the active vault doesn't fit, it lands in the dropdown and the trigger picks up the active styling so it's still visible at a glance.
+Right-clicking the active pill (or the trigger when active is hidden) opens an **appearance popover** (12 emoji + 8 colour swatches + auto fallback) for changing the vault's icon/colour.
+On mobile and during the brief window before the vault list has loaded, the picker is replaced by a plain link to the active vault's name.
+On routes with no vault context (the bare `/vaults` empty/loading state), the slot is empty and the search box stays centred via the topbar's grid.
 2. **Search box** — searches the current vault.
 Submits to `/api/vaults/{id}/search`.
 Hits open the result in the editor.
 3. **Rail toggle slot** — placeholder filled by VaultLayout.
 Has